Raylend/agnprocesses/README.md

 ## Installation (Ubuntu based distribution)
+* (optional) If you do not have git installed on your computer, you can download it using

+        sudo apt install git

 1. Create a separate folder on your computer.
 2. Open the terminal **in this folder** and clone this repository using the following command: